Michał Grabowski: Napoleonic Wars

 He participated in the campaign of 1807, commanding the 1st Infantry Regiment in Poniatowski's Division.
-Appointed brigadier general, became a commanding officer of the fort in Gdańsk, and a little bit later became a commanding officer of the Modlin Fortress, which was still being built.
-In 1808 he was a commander of the brigade in of 3 Divisions.
-From 1809-1810 he commanded the Danzig garrison under Jean Rapp.
+Appointed brigadier general, he became a commanding officer of the fort in Gdańsk, and a little bit later became a commanding officer of the Modlin Fortress, which was still being built.
+In 1808, he was a commander of the brigade in of 3 Divisions.
+From 1809-1810, he commanded the Danzig garrison under Jean Rapp.

-In 1811 he was sent in a military mission to the Dresden.
+In 1811, he was sent on a military mission to the Dresden.
 In 1812, during the expedition of Napoleon to Russia, he commanded the 1st Brigade of Kniaziewicz's 18th Division in the V Corps.
-4 July 1812, in Hrodna, signed the accession to the general confederacy of the Congress Kingdom of Poland established in 1815 at the Congress of Vienna.
+On July 4 1812, in Hrodna, he signed the accession to the general confederacy of the Congress Kingdom of Poland established in 1815 at the Congress of Vienna.
 He was appointed the governor of Mogilev.
 On 17 August 1812, he was killed during the Battle of Smolensk.